-Where there is a concern/allegation about the headteacher this should be referred to the chair of governors.
+Where there is a concern/allegation about the headteacher, this should be referred to the chair of governors and the chair of the Personnel, Finance and Premises committee.

-In the event of a concern/allegation about the headteacher or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported directly to the local authority designated officer(s) (LADOs).
+In the event of a concern/allegation about the headteacher, where the headteacher is also the sole proprietor of an independent school, or a situation where there is a conflict of interest in reporting the matter to the headteacher, this should be reported directly to the local authority designated officer(s) (LADOs).

-Local Authority Designated Officer (LADO): 01270 685904 / 01606 288931
+Local Authority Designated Officer (LADO): 01606 288931